 In the 2023-2024 season, Elio directed a new production of La bohème; collaborated with pianist Tamar Sanikidze on Song Re-Imagined, a staged multimedia art song recital; and assisted on a new production of Tan Dun’s Tea: A Mirror of Soul at the Butler Opera Center in Austin, TX.
 Their production of La bohème received third place in the National Opera Association’s Opera Production Competition.
 Additionally, they were the projection designer for Suor Angelica & Gianni Schicchi at Binghamton University.
 In the summer, Elio joined Wolf Trap Opera as a Directing Fellow.
-While in residence, they directed Weill & Brecht’s The Seven Deadly Sins, served as the assistant director of Puccini’s La bohème, and as the dramaturg for the piano-vocal workshop of The House of Yes, a new opera by Kamala Sankaram, Kathleen Kelly, and Michael Kelly.
+While in residence, they directed Weill & Brecht’s The Seven Deadly Sins, served as the assistant director of Puccini’s La bohème, and as the dramaturg for the piano-vocal workshop of Sankaram & Kelly’s The House of Yes.

 In the 2022-2023 season, they directed undergraduate opera scenes and served as the assistant director for Proving Up and Les contes d’Hoffmann at the Butler Opera Center.
 They were the projection designer for Binghamton University’s production of L’incoronazione di Poppea.
 In the summer, Elio joined the Music Academy of the West as the Lehrer Vocal Institute Directing Fellow.
 There, they directed Jake Heggie’s Here and Gone; the cover performance of La bohème; served as the assistant director on the summer’s mainstage productions of La bohème and Cabaret: 1979; staged ensembles and designed projections for Music Academy’s Una noche en Miraflores, an evening of Spanish-language music curated by Ana María Martínez and Cesar Cañon; and worked with voice fellows in 1:1 dramatic coachings.
 They were named a Finalist in the Music Academy Fast Pitch Competition for their proposal to leverage Mixed Reality (AR/VR) technology to develop creative solutions for accessibility in the opera house.